 Clean Mountain Air . . .

-It's What
+It's What You Deserve!

 Mold Testing In Coeur d'Alene, Sandpoint & Spokane Areas!

 We've been poisoned by Mold, Meth and Carbon Monoxide over the past 20 years.
 We know how serious it is!
 AND- We only TEST for elevated mold problems.
 We don't do cleanup.
 Therefore, we don't have a dog in the fight; we're not "trying" to find mold and hook you into a big expense.
-Lab Certified Mold Testing and Inspection -
+Lab Certified Mold Testing & Inspection -

 Russ and Jeanne are lab certified Spokane, Sandpoint and Coeur d'Alene North Idaho mold inspectors and perform mold testing and inspections for both surface and air sampling.
 Results will disclose both the extent and types of mold present.
 In some cases, it may become necessary to hire a mitigation specialist to clean the mold.
 Mold Inspections and Mold Testing are performed in Coeur d'Alene, Hayden, Post Falls, Kellogg, Sandpoint and surrounding areas in North Idaho and SPOKANE, WA.
 MOLD SPORES Ten Things You Should Know About Mold 1.
 Potential health effects and symptoms associated with mold exposures include allergic reactions, asthma, and other respiratory complaints.
 2. There is no practical way to eliminate all mold and mold spores in the indoor environment; the way to control indoor mold growth is to control moisture.
 3. If mold is a problem in your home or school, you must clean up the mold and eliminate sources of moisture.
 4. Fix the source of the water problem or leak to prevent mold growth.
 5. Reduce indoor humidity (to 30-60%) to decrease mold growth by: a. venting bathrooms, dryers, and other moisture-generating sources to the outside; b. using air conditioners and de-humidifiers; c. increasing ventilation; d. and using exhaust fans whenever cooking, dishwashing, and cleaning.
 6. Clean and dry any damp or wet building materials and furnishings within 24-48 hours to prevent mold growth.
 7. Clean mold off hard surfaces with water and detergent, and dry completely.
 Absorbent materials such as ceiling tiles, that are moldy, may need to be replaced.
 8. Prevent condensation: Reduce the potential for condensation on cold surfaces (i.e., windows, piping, exterior walls, roof, or floors) by adding insulation.
 9. In areas where there is a perpetual moisture problem, do not install carpeting (i.e., by drinking fountains, by classroom sinks, or on concrete floors with leaks or frequent condensation).
 10. Molds can be found almost anywhere; they can grow on virtually any substance, providing moisture is present.
 There are molds that can grow on wood, paper, carpet, and foods.
 Mold Testing And Mold Inspection Is a Mold inspection and mold testing necessary?
 Yes!
 Surface and air sampling is necessary - especially after cleanup - to determine if an area has been adequately cleaned or remediated.
 As we do not perform any remediation services, we are not looking to create work for ourselves; we only want to determine if the mold present is elevated, by the lab's standards, creating a hazard to you or your family.
 Testing for mold should be conducted by professionals such as ourselves who have specific experience in designing mold sampling protocols, sampling methods, and providing interpreted results.
 Sample analysis should follow analytical methods recommended by the American Industrial Hygiene Association (AIHA), the American Conference of Governmental Industrial Hygienists (ACGIH), or other professional organizations.
 Inspecting for hidden mold problems Mold inspections may be difficult, and your Sandpoint, Spokane and Coeur d'Alene mold inspectors will proceed with caution when the investigation involves disturbing potential sites of mold growth.
 For example, removal of wallpaper can lead to a massive release of spores if there is mold growing on the underside of the paper.
 If you believe that you may have a hidden mold problem, consider hiring us as your experienced professionals.
 Suspicion Of Hidden Mold You may suspect hidden mold if a building smells moldy, but you cannot see the source, or if you know there has been water damage and residents are reporting health problems.
 Mold may be hidden in places such as the back side of dry wall, wallpaper, or paneling, the top side of ceiling tiles, the underside of carpets and pads, etc. Other possible locations of hidden mold include areas inside walls around pipes (with leaking or condensing pipes), the surface of walls behind furniture (where condensation forms), inside ductwork, and in roof materials above ceiling tiles (due to roof leaks or insufficient insulation).
 Hiring us as your Sandpoint, Spokane and Coeur d'Alene mold inspectors will assure that the best techniques will be used to find the hidden mold.
 Why Is Mold Growing In My Home?
 Molds are part of the natural environment.
 Outdoors, molds play a part in nature by breaking down dead organic matter such as fallen leaves and dead trees, but indoors, mold growth should be avoided.
 Molds reproduce by means of tiny spores; the spores are invisible to the naked eye and float through outdoor and indoor air.
 Mold may begin growing indoors when mold spores land on surfaces that are wet.
 There are many types of mold in North Idaho, Sandpoint, Spokane and Coeur d'Alene, and none of them will grow without water or moisture.
 Mold Basics